bhaskar4k/Project-Exam-Portal/readme.md

 # Functionality
 - Two separate react app.
 One for admin and one for student and the whole backend is based on Rest API.
-- Whatever database/backend operation I needed, I created a Rest API for each of them and from the frontend I just hit the API endpoint hosted in localhost and get the data in JSON format/string and send the data in JSON format/string.
+- Whatever database/backend operation I needed, I created a Rest API for each of them and from the frontend I just hit the API endpoint hosted in localhost and get the data in JSON format/string or send the data in JSON format/string.
 - For each Rest API I've written logic of backend to fetch records from database or create/update/delete whatever I needed.
 - After getting the data I just manipulated the react app using DOM manipulation using JavaScript or React state management which updates data in webpage without reloading.